 With more lost parcels and delayed deliveries, shipping internationally can be a real hassle sometimes.
-That’s why it always benefits shippers to purchase additional shipping insurance, or pay for a money-back guaranteed service such as Priority Mail Express International (or “PMEI,” for short).
+That’s why it always benefits shippers to purchase additional shipping insurance, or pay for a service like Priority Mail Express International with Money-Back Guaranteed.
 If you sent an item Priority Mail Express International with USPS, you may be eligible to receive a refund if delivery doesn’t occur by the scheduled delivery date.
-However, there are certain conditions you need to be aware of, which we get into here.
+However, there are quite a few conditions you need to be aware of, which we get into here.

-Priority Mail Express International Refunds Are Only Available for Certain Countries
+Priority Mail Express International Money-Back Guaranteed Service Is Only Available for Certain Countries

 - France (does not include Corsica and Monaco)